 providing education to patients about oral health; and performing preventive procedures such as polishing teeth, applying fluoride and sealants; and

 Certified Dental Assistants work as team members and require excellent communication skills, commitment to oral health, and professionalism.

-This program is accredited by the Commission on Dental Accreditation of Canada and approved by the College of Dental Surgeons of British Columbia.
-To be registered as a Certified Dental Assistant (Dental Auxiliary - Level II), a student must provide the College of Dental Surgeons with the following confirmation:
+This program is accredited by the Commission on Dental Accreditation of Canada and approved by the British Columbia College of Oral Health Professionals.
+To be registered as a Certified Dental Assistant (Dental Auxiliary - Level II), a student must provide the British Columbia College of Oral Health Professionals with the following confirmation:

 grade 12 completion or equivalent;

 successful completion of a dental assisting program; and

 C.P.R.
 Level C and must be current at time of graduation.

 successful completion of the National Dental Assisting Examining Board Exam